-Caring for an elderly parent with dementia is a challenge and can take both an emotional and physical toll on everyone involved.
+Caring for an elderly parent with dementia is challenging and can take an emotional and physical toll on everyone involved.

 • Set your answering machine to pick up on the fewest number of rings.
 An elderly loved one with dementia is often unable to take a message or can easily become a victim of phone scams.
 To decrease the anxiety, remove the need for them to answer the phone.

 • Install locks on the inside and outside of all doors and windows.
 Also, install locks high up so that your elderly loved one with Alzheimer’s cannot unlock the door without you.